Father of McGinley children tells mourners ‘now I know what heartbroken really means’

 “It has come to our schools, where children are confused and fragile and questioning . . . and our wonderful teachers are speaking, out of their own sadness, gentle love to these children.”

-Mr McGinley has asked that the family’s privacy be respected during the funeral and burial.
+Mr McGinley has asked for family’s privacy to be respected during the funeral and burial.
+The Irish Times is abiding by this request and reporting and taking photographs from an area adjacent to the church that has been set aside by the Garda for this purpose.